austenito/austenito.com/source/_posts/2010-04-02-checkstyle-it-s-important.markdown

 the argument of "Why should I care about checkstyle?
 I know how to document".
 Even if it were true that you always wrote great documentation, 99.9% of us aren't like you.
 We need help verifying that we are indeed following code style standards.
 Checkstyle keeps us honest.
 After all, we are developers and developers are lazy.
-Sometimes we need a little prodding to keep ourselves disciplined.Checkstyle is just a tool.
+Sometimes we need a little prodding to keep ourselves disciplined.

+Checkstyle is just a tool.
 If you don't use the tool correctly, then of course it's going to suck.
 Used in the right way it's extremely powerful, even for something as seemingly trivial as code style.